simonewebdesign/homeyapp/README.md

 </details>

 <details>
-  <summary>What's the main user flow (i.e. the "happy path")?</summary>
+  <summary><strong>What's the main user flow (i.e. the "happy path")?</strong></summary>

-  A classic UX would be, right after authentication, to see a nice dashboard with a bunch of data in it.
-For this simple exercise don't build a dashboard, but:
+  A typical UX would involve showing a nice dashboard with data immediately after authentication.
+For this simple exercise, however, you don’t need to build a full dashboard.
+Instead, please follow these acceptance criteria (in this exact order):

-  ### If there are any "active" projects (i.e. projects that have "in_progress" status):
+  ##### If there are any "active" projects (i.e., projects with an "in_progress" status):

-  Redirect to the **most recent** one.
+  Redirect to the most recent one.

-  ### If there are no "active" projects:
+  ##### If there are no "active" projects:

-  Redirect to the first project you can find.
+  Redirect to the first available project you can find.

-  ### If there are no projects:
+  ##### If there are no projects:
   Redirect to the project creation form.
 </details>

 <details>
-  <summary>Do we want to the project name/title be editable inline?</summary>
+  <summary><strong>Do we want to the project name/title be editable inline?</strong></summary>

-  That's a nice improvement we could easily add, using Turbo it's really easy to make an Ajax request that simply updates the model without refreshing the page.
-However I wouldn't bother with this for now, just focus on scaffolding the controllers and views and let's improve it after.
-Ideally, the app should work out of the box and we can always sprinkle some JavaScript later for a snappier UX.
+  That’s a great improvement we could easily add.
+With Turbo, it's simple to make an Ajax request that updates the model without needing to refresh the page.
+However, I’d suggest we hold off on that for now.
+Let's focus on scaffolding the controllers and views first, and we can improve it later.
+Ideally, the app should work right out of the box (without any JavaScript), and we can always add some JS later to enhance the UX.
 </details>